The influence of cold Jupiters in the formation of close-in planets. I. planetesimal transport: Discussion

 \subsection{The importance of disk gravity in an evolving disk}

 One crucial ingredient in our model is the inclusion of the disk gravity.
 To highlight its importance, we now compare our fiducial results with the case where disk gravity is not included which, from hereon, we refer to as the NDG case.
 In this case there is no secular resonance, and so, only the smaller planetesimals would migrate.
 In Fig. \ref{fig:8}A we compare the velocity dispersion of planetesimals (according to Eq. (\ref{eq:velocity})) in the fiducial case to that in the NDG case.
 We can see the peak in eccentricity promotes higher dispersion velocities near the resonance, but away from it, lower velocity dispersions of planetesimals can be achieved compared to the NDG case.
-This is appealing, because previous works which did not include disk gravity in their calculations (e.g. \cite{kortenkamp}, \cite{GUO}) do already report on the planet-formation-friendly environment that the Jovian, together with the gas drag, could produce.
+This is appealing, because previous works which did not include disk gravity in their calculations (e.g. \cite{kortenkamp}, \cite{GUO,Guo2023}) do already report on the planet-formation-friendly environment that the Jovian, together with the gas drag, could produce.
 In this context, the inclusion of disk gravity, which further reduces the velocity dispersion, would further enhance the possibility of planet formation.

 The effects of this disk-induced secular resonance have also been studied in the shake-up model for the Solar System \citep{Nagasawa_2005}, as well as in the context of planet formation in and around binaries \citep{binaries_1,binaries_2,binaries}.
 It is worth noting that these studies concentrate more on the coupled eccentricity--apsidal angle evolution of planetesimal orbits, but not on their transport.
 Additionally, these works either do not include the evolution of the disk or use a simplistic model (e.g., a uniformly- decaying power-law disk).
 Instead, our work shows that the evolution of the disk is crucial to predict the evolution of the position of the secular resonance and the subsequent transport of material.
+There are also works which use N-body simulations to reproduce the cold Jupiter - super Earth correlation (e.g. \citet{bitsch_2023}), but which neglect the effect of disk gravity.